chedinhtrung/clinic/docs/booking-flow.md

 7. Frontend redirects to the booking details page.
 8. Booking page reloads the booking authoritatively from backend.
 9. User fills contact details and submits.
-10. Backend checks expiry, applies email-based booking rules, updates patient data, and extends the timer for payment.
+10. Backend checks expiry, resolves or creates the patient, attaches `patient_id` to the same booking row, cancels older pending bookings for the matched patient, and extends the timer for the next step.
-11. Frontend redirects to the payment page.
+11. Frontend can continue either to the payment page or to the no-payment confirmation-email step.
-12. Payment page reloads booking and patient details from backend, shows countdown again, and offers VNPay.
+12. The chosen confirmation path eventually flips the booking to `confirmed`.

 ## Expiry Model